Servings: 4 Total time: 1 hour 10 minutes Difficulty: intermediary

-Banh Cuon is a Vietnamese specialty appreciated for its lightness and delicacy.
-These stuffed rice pancakes, usually served for breakfast or as a snack, have a silky texture and flavorful filling.
-Traditionally stuffed with pork and mushrooms, they are accompanied by fresh herbs and nuoc mam sauce.
+Banh Cuon is a Vietnamese specialty prized for its lightness and delicate flavor.
+These stuffed rice crepes, usually served for breakfast or as a snack, have a silky texture and a savory filling.
+Traditionally filled with pork and mushrooms, they are served with fresh herbs and nuoc mam sauce.

 Vietnamese Banh Cuon with Pork